-Running a partner campaign essentially involves teaming up with other brands to run a contest where users can compelte actions benefitting both you and your partners for the chance to win a prize pool made up of products from everyone involved.
+Running a partner campaign essentially involves teaming up with other brands to run a contest where users can complete actions benefiting both you and your partners for the chance to win a prize pool made up of products provided by everyone involved.

 If you want to run a partner contest the first thing you will need to do is find a brand (or some brands) to collaborate with.
 The trick to finding an ideal partner is choosing a brand that offers a product that complements yours rather than competes with it.
 This will help you reach a highly relevant audience with an interest in your project without your product being overshadowed by your partner's.

 For example, if you're developing some sort of outdoor adventure product you should try teaming up with other adventure brands and Kickstarter campaigns.

 Greenbelly, a customer of ours who had great success on Kickstarter with their on-the-go camping meals, achieved outstanding results when they partnered up with other outdoor brands who offered backpacks, hammocks, outdoor clothing and more to run a collaborative giveaway.

 You may have to reach out to a lot of established brands and emerging Kickstarters before you find the right fit, but if you keep at you should be able to find exactly what you're looking for.